 Flight home on British Airways £60

-To keep our costs down we mostly cooked our own food whenever we were at the campsite and ate nice Italian meals in the cities.
+To keep our costs down during the 2 week Italy road trip, we mostly cooked our own food whenever we were at the campsite and ate nice Italian meals in the cities.
 We drank heaps of delicious red wine which we bought from the supermarkets and stored under the bed.
 White wine and beer were not as easy to store as the cooler on the van wasn’t really cold enough to chill anything.

 For more information on renting a Spaceships rentals campervan visit spaceshipsrentals.co.uk